 Good News!
 Households can use SNAP benefits to buy seeds and plants which produce food for the household to eat.
 As of January 2013, 47,772,108 Americans in 23,087,886 households depend on SNAP EBT benefits (Food Stamps) to put food on the table..
 And…SNAP sales at farmers’ markets increased 42% from 2011 to 2012.
 (In total, SNAP recipients spent $16,598,255 at farmers’ markets in 2012.)

-Over the years, I have come across some excellent tips about how to eat organically on a budget.
+Over the years, I have come across some excellent tips about how one can actually eat organic on a budget.
 And I have gleaned additional suggestions from personal experience while cleaning up my own lifestyle while healing from a diagnosis of stage 3 colon cancer in 2000.
 In the beginning, it is usually costly and time-consuming, often to the point of sticker-shock and frustration.
 However, I want to encourage you to take baby steps and to remember that doing something is always better than doing nothing.

 42 Tips for Eating Organic on a Budget

 - Research ways to grow your own food.
-Backyard gardens, container gardening, community gardens, etc. all provide ways to grow non-toxic and inexpensive foods.
-Organic and heirloom seeds are not expensive when compared to the harvest that one can grow.
-Yes, it takes work and time, but it is a great way to alleviate stress and also an excellent way to pass down the importance of gardening to children and grandchildren.
+Backyard gardens, container gardening, community gardens, etc. all provide ways to grow non-toxic and inexpensive foods while allowing your family to eat organically on a budget.
+Organic and heirloom seeds are not expensive when compared to the harvest even one garden will yield.
+Yes, it takes work and time, but it is a great way to alleviate stress and also an excellent way to pass down the importance of gardening to your children and grandchildren.

 - Purchase GMO-Free seeds.
 Keep a seed bank in your home.
 Make note of the Top 10 Genetically Modified Vegetables & Fruits: corn, golden rice, soy, cottonseed, canola, tomatoes, potatoes, sugar beets, squash and papaya.